Frame-Voyager: Learning to Query Frames for Video Large Language Models: Experiments

 We can also observe that, although CLIP-based method shows improvement over uniform sampling in the perception, recognition, and reasoning question types, they still fall short compared to \name.
 In the information synopsis type, CLIP-based method performs even worse than uniform sampling.
 The reason is that CLIP-based methods ignore the global video information, whereas \name explicitly models both the query-frame and frame-to-frame interactions.

 \textbf{RQ6: What does the combination extracted by \name look like?}

-In Figure~\ref{fig:casestudy1}, we present one sampled case from Video-MME~\citep{fu2024video}.
+In Figure~\ref{fig:casestudy1} of Appendix~\ref{appendix:case}, we present one sampled case from Video-MME~\citep{fu2024video}.
 The (\textit{video, query}) pair, with the query \textit{``What is the small flying black dot at the start of the video''}, is evaluated across different methods.
 The frames obtained using uniform sampling provide limited information, with irrelevant background frames included.
 When using CLIP for frame-query matching, the retrieved frames show a small black dot in the first frame, followed by frames related to the terms ``virus'' and ``protein''.
 However, these frames do not clarify what the small black dot represents.

 In contrast, our model, \name, effectively queries frame combinations by analyzing relationships between frames and modeling temporal information.
 This enables \name to capture the critical details at the start of the video.
 The selected frame combinations reveal the trajectory of the ``small black dot in flight'', ultimately identifying the ``dot'' as a ``virus''.
-Additional case studies are provided in Appendix~\ref{appendix:case}.
+Additional two case studies are provided in Figure~\ref{fig:casestudy2} and Figure~\ref{fig:casestudy3} of Appendix~\ref{appendix:case}.

+\textbf{RQ7: How does \name maintain efficiency and scalability when processing an increased number of selected frames?}

+As mentioned in Section~\ref{sec:exp:setting}, when training, we sample 4(2) frames from 32(16) frames, and when inference, we directly choose 8 frames from 128 frames.
+This demonstrates that our \name can be generalized from smaller numbers to larger numbers of selected frames.
+It is aligned with most of the existing Video-LLMs, i.e., trained primarily on short videos, yet they can also generalize to long videos during testing~\citep{lin2024vila,li2024llavaonevision}.
+Additionally, we use two pruning methods to address efficiency concerns and reduce computational resource consumption of the data collection pipeline in Section~\ref{ssec:data_construct}.
+The results show that the data construction time can be reduced to only $4.4\%$ of the full version, while maintaining comparable performance across all benchmarks.
+The pruning details can be found in Appendix~\ref{appendix:optimization}.